FAQs - private sector lettings schemes

 Note: For the Gold scheme there is a requirement to lower the rent to 90% of market rate value in exchange for services and the rent guarantee agreement - excellent value.

-Not by default, but can be either at the tenant's request or if intervention has been required as a result of non-payment of rent.
+No, the landlord does not receive Local Housing Allowance or Universal Credit payments by default.
+But can be either at the tenant's request or if intervention has been required as a result of non-payment of rent.

 You will know that property management can be complex as well as rewarding.